mdmould/packagetemplate/README.md

 # packagetemplate
 This is a template for Python packages.
-Hello Automatic documentation is implemented with Sphinx and Read the Docs.
-Testing and continuous integration is implemented with pytest and Travis CI.

 ## Installation